tan90xx/audio-super-resolution-tf/README.md

 ### Hyperparameter
 Dropout rate = 0.2, Optimization = Adam, Learning rate = 0.0003 is halved if the loss has not improved for 3 consecutive epochs on the validation set.
 Early stop if the validation loss has not improved for 6 successive epochs.

-### Result
+### Results
-Here we provide a qualitative example per Dataset.
-Qualitative Examples: [https://tan90xx.github.io/SR-display.github.io/](https://tan90xx.github.io/SR-display.github.io/)
+Here we provide a qualitative example of some datasets [https://tan90xx.github.io/SR-display.github.io/](https://tan90xx.github.io/SR-display.github.io/)

 <div align=center>